 There is also an association of inflammatory bowel disease with the removal of an inflamed appendix.
 Appendectomy before the age of twenty is associated with a decreased incidence of ulcerative colitis; whereas the opposite is true for Crohn disease.
 In fact, appendectomy has been shown to reduce the risk of developing ulcerative colitis by 69%.

 The pathophysiology of ulcerative colitis involves defects in the epithelial barrier, immune response, leukocyte recruitment, and microflora of the colon.

 The epithelial barrier has a defect in colonic mucin, and possibly tight junctions, leading to increased uptake of luminal antigens.
-The lamina propria of the mucosa also has increased number of activated and mature dendritic cells which include a large number of Toll-like receptors (TLR), specifically TLR2 and TLR4.
+The lamina propria of the mucosa also has an increased number of activated and mature dendritic cells which include a large number of toll-like receptors (TLR), specifically TLR2 and TLR4.
 There also seems to be an atypical T-helper (Th) cell response in patients with ulcerative colitis, specifically Th2, which exerts a cytotoxic response against epithelial cells.
-Other immune-related factors that play a role in the pathophysiology of ulcerative colitis include tumor necrosis factor alpha (TNF-alpha), Interleukin 13, and natural killer T-cells.
+Other immune-related factors that play a role in the pathophysiology of ulcerative colitis include tumor necrosis factor-alpha (TNF-alpha), interleukin 13, and natural killer T-cells.
 Levels of IgM, IgA, and IgG are elevated in inflammatory bowel disease; however, a disproportionate increase in IgG1 antibodies is found in patients diagnosed with ulcerative colitis.